neckiio/arch-install-omarchy-guide/arch-omarchy_luks2-btrfs_limine_dualboot.md

 The installer will fetch and install packages, set up configurations (including Hyprland, utilities, themes, and defaults), and adjust system settings for a polished desktop experience.

 The process can take **several minutes** depending on your internet speed.

+> ⚠️ You may need to restart the Omarchy installation more than five times.

 Once the installation finishes, click **Reboot now** when prompted.